wp-plugins/tinypass/readme.txt

 We love questions!
 Just email support@tinypass.com and we'll get right back to you!

 == Changelog ==

+2.1.1
+Removed PPV resource name as it is not required

 2.1
 Nicer settings page